 Online Attendance - Attendance in online classes may be verified in terms of log-in and log-out times, time spent in a particular unit or other part of online courseware, time spent in chats and online discussion, quality and quantity of chat and online discussion content, quality and quantity of e-mail, quality and quantity of course work, test participation, and other considerations.
 Distance learning courses at Darton College are instructor-led classes, not independent study or correspondence courses.
-Students are expected to engage actively in the course content, participate in student-teacher and student-student communications, and complete assignments and tests according to the requirements and schedule of the course instructor.
-Failure to participate, communicate, or meet course requirements within the time frame required by the instructor may reduce the grade for the course.
+Students are expected to engage actively in the course content, participate in student-teacher and student-student communications, and complete assignments and tests according to the requirements within the time frame required by the instructor may reduce the grade for the course.